ctschroeder/tutorials/basic-wp-setup.md

 - Under Homepage Settings, select either a Static Page or Page of Posts for your home page.
 (See discussion in #4 about this choice.)
 If you chose Static Page, you'll be prompted to pick a specific page.

-- Pick colors, header image or format (may not be in Twenty Twenty theme), font, etc.  **You can get lost in all these options; if you're new to this, you can stay basic until you're more familiar!**
+- Pick colors, header image or format (options depend on your theme), font, etc.  **You can get lost in all these options; if you're new to this, you can stay basic until you're more familiar!**

 Be sure to click "Publish" at the top when you're done to publish your site!!!